You’re Gonna Need My Help Someday

 What Doesn’t Help Me Sleep

-I have a noise machine set to falling rain and it helps me sleep.
+I have a noise machine set to falling to rain and it helps me sleep.
 I’m not sure why falling rain helps me sleep because most nights I stay up for hours and listen to the falling rain instead of falling asleep like I’m supposed to do.
 This is exactly how it was in the shed growing up.
 Sometimes I’d stay awake the whole night waiting for the rain to stop because only then was it safe to sleep or maybe it was the other way around.
 That it was only safe to fall asleep once it started raining because this way my parents wouldn’t come out to torment and beat me.
 My parents didn’t beat me with a walking stick is something I should make clear.
-I think it was called a cane, although maybe it was a switch, but it probably doesn’t matter and never happened while it rained.
+I think it was called a cane, although maybe it was a switch, but it never happened while it rained.
 My parents didn’t like the rain and wouldn’t come out to the shed until it stopped.
-Once I was out there alone for a whole week during a deluge that flooded most of the town.
+Once I was out there alone for a whole week during a deluge that flooded the town.
 The only time I remember my parents in the rain was the night I saw a little girl who might’ve been my sister hiding behind them as they walked out to the shed.
 The reason I think she might’ve been my sister is she looked exactly like me only with hair and shorter.
-I asked them who is that standing behind you and they answered by caning my bare bottom and saying that strumpet is a gravel road on a rainy day.
+I asked them who is that behind you and they answered by caning my bare bottom and saying that strumpet is a gravel road on a rainy day.
 I didn’t ask about the little girl after that, although I used to think about her and what it meant to be a gravel road on any kind of day.
 Now I rarely stay up the whole night so the sound machine works more often than otherwise.
 Even so I can’t decide if I like the sound of falling rain from the noise machine better than the sound of falling rain from the sky.
 I try to compare the two sounds and I listen for patterns in clusters of rain or the differences between the collision of water and dirt as opposed to wood or tin or any material they use to construct a roof, but I know the sky is no longer up in the sky, which is why I prefer the noise machine now.